getcloudless/getcloudless.com/index.md

 ---
 Welcome to Cloudless!
 Cloudless is an open source cloud deployment tool designed to make it as easy to deploy your own infrastructure stack as it is to buy a black box managed service.

-These are just a few of the design goals of Cloudless...
+Why use Cloudless?
+Cloudless is...

 {% include intro-grid.html
     section_1_header="Intuitive"
     section_1_content="Cloudless does the right thing and makes it obvious why.